FranciscoDeijangle/Kudos-Algorithms/README.md

 - `QuickSort1.java` Implemenation of quicksort algorithm on a example unsorted array, while the pivot element is chosen by the median of three method.

+**SCC:** last updated 2015.8.6

+- `SCC.java` Kosaraju's algorithm that caculates the strongly connected component of a directed graph.
+- `SCC.txt`  data that stores the edges of a directed graph.